Shalom90/alx-system_engineering-devops/0x02-shell_redirections/README.md

-a script which displays all lines of the file /etc/ssh/sshd_confi starting with a letter.
+A script which replaces all characters A and c from input to Z and e respectively.